 The solution: Whilst we can’t affect the regulation, we can ensure that these paradoxes are highlighted, so reputational damage doesn’t occur unfairly.
 All aspects of an ESG policy need to be reviewed by a multidisciplinary team so that the paradoxes are captured and properly understood.

 The problem: Sometimes, there are risks you just can’t see coming.
 But the more you rehearse how to deal with the problems you can predict, the better able you are to improvise when the unpredictable happens.
 Very often, the backdoor risks for ESG policies lie in the supply chain.
-Supply chains have already been a focus at COP26, especially with regard to due diligence and reporting: a letter signed by Greta Thunberg and other climate activists has called for businesses to publish emissions data not just about themselves, but also their supply chains.

 The solution: A supply-chain audit.
 Request and review your suppliers’ ESG policies and gather information to understand the degree of alignment between your ESG policy and that of your supplier.
 Scan the horizon for potential backdoor risks that may arise and rehearse a game plan in case it occurs.